TUM-Dev/NavigaTUM/resources/documentation/Dependencies.md

-# Dependencys
+# Dependencies

-Our project has a few system-level-dependencies, which are generally usefully and a few which are only used for some parts of the project.
+Our project has a few system-level-dependencies, which are generally useful and a few which are only used for some parts of the project.
 If you get stuck or have any questions, feel free to contact us.
 We are happy to help.